Jacky Durand: Lone breaks

-Durand became celebrated for long, lone attacks which sometimes succeeded but usually didn't.
+Durand became celebrated for long, lone attacks.
 The French magazine, Vélo, printed a monthly Jackymètre to log the kilometres ridden at the head of races during the course of the season.
 Durand said: "Fortunately, in cycling, it's not always the best who wins, otherwise we wouldn't win so often."

 His riding style was encouraged by his first directeur sportif, Cyrille Guimard.
-It brought him a seemingly suicidal win in the Tour of Flanders (see below).
+It brought him a seemingly suicidal win in the Tour of Flanders.
 Guimard told him to attack early in the national championship at Châtellerault in 1993, to try his chance and to spoil those of Laurent Brochard and Luc Leblanc.
-The writer, Jean-François Quénet, said Guimard told Durand to attack far from the finish "because he didn't want to see Laurent Brochard in blue, white and red and even less did he want a second consecutive title for Luc Leblanc, who was in disgrace in the Castorama team.".
+Writer Jean-François Quénet said Guimard told Durand to attack far from the finish "because he didn't want to see Laurent Brochard in blue, white and red and even less did he want a second consecutive title for Luc Leblanc, who was in disgrace in the Castorama team.".

 Of the way he rode, Durand said: